barbazul/1kfa/mod_guide_gm.md

 |------------------------------------------------|------------------
 | One stamina point                              | 1
 | A weapon that does 1d6 damage                  | 4
-| One armor slot that can absorb Harm            | 3
+| One armor box that can absorb Harm             | 3
-| One armor slot that can absorb Harm or Wound   | 6
+| One armor box that can absorb Harm or Wound    | 6

 You can also augment foes by
 [spending points from the *Bad Bank*](#using-the-bad-bank).

-Sometimes you just want to punctuate the plot with some action by throwing in a low-stakes, quick-and-easy fight.
+Sometimes you just want to punctuate the session with some action by throwing in a low-stakes, quick-and-easy fight.
 In that case, use half of the Party Power to create foes, but put something else in jeopardy (information, resources, social standing, risk of alarm)